airasia/terraform-google-kms_keyring/README.md

 5. Now run `terraform plan` again
    1. The plan should now show that no changes required
-   2. This confirms that you have successfully move all your resources' states to their new position as required by `v2.1.0`.
+   2. This confirms that you have successfully moved all your resources' states to their new position as required by `v2.1.0`.
    3. You should never have to run `terraform apply` for this upgrade exercise.

 5. DONE